rtfmp/rtfmp.github.io/_posts/2015-09-03-geek-quotes-sep-15.md

 From [UNIX and Linux System Administration Handbook 4th Edition](http://www.admin.com/)

-> grep was a private command of mine for quite a while before i made it public.”
+> grep was a private command of mine for quite a while before i made it public.

 [Ken Thomson](https://medium.com/@rualthanzauva/grep-was-a-private-command-of-mine-for-quite-a-while-before-i-made-it-public-ken-thompson-a40e24a5ef48)